0xAF/openwebrx-telegram-bot/README.md

 ## Features

 - Includes offline geolocation lookup for client IP addresses.
 You need maxmind.com free license key. (*WARNING*: Keep in mind that the first run will take few minutes to cache the GeoIP data)
+- The Bot will reply to your private messages with your Chat ID (so you can use it later in the config)

 ## Requirements